ajweeks/ajweeks.com/pages/hexahover-ld38.md

 ---

 ## HexaHover
+###### 2017

 - Unity, C#

-Hexahover is game jam entry I made with two friends for the **72-hour [Ludum Dare 38](https://ldjam.com/events/ludum-dare/38/) game jam competition**.
+Hexahover is 2-6 player bumper-car game I made with two friends as an entry for the **72-hour [Ludum Dare 38](https://ldjam.com/events/ludum-dare/38/) game jam competition**.

-The aim of the game is to bump the other players off the playing field and be the last one standing.
-As time goes on, the ground tiles fall away, making it tougher and tougher to stay alive.
+The aim of the game is to bump the other players off the constantly changing playing field in order to be the last one standing.

-My roles in the project included **player movement**, **audio programming**, as well as the basic **camera movement**.
+My main roles for the project included **player movement**, **audio programming**, as well as the basic **camera movement**.

 Play the game here: [solarbear.itch.io/hexahover](https://solarbear.itch.io/hexahover)